Trader Support: supporting traders throughout renewal

 Independent Business Mentors work with traders on their individual business priorities.
 Provided by the Small Business Mentoring Service (SBMS), a not-for-profit industry service provider, the business mentors have diverse and interesting backgrounds and offer wide experience across a full range of business areas.

 SBMS provide an independent, confidential service to support market traders to determine their priorities, what they want to achieve at the market and how to best go about it.

 Find out more and book a meeting here.

-Financial assistance is an important component of the overall Trader Connect program, and is available where the effects of the QVMPR Program works cannot be adequately mitigated and have resulted in a demonstrable negative impact on the trader’s profit during the period of the works.
+Financial assistance is an important component of the overall Trader Suppport program, and is available where the effects of the QVMPR Program works cannot be adequately mitigated and have resulted in a demonstrable negative impact on the trader’s profit during the period of the works.